-The general public perceives Ukraine as a nation with friendly and trustworthy people, a strong educational system, and open to international business and trade.
-Over the course of a year, Ukraine’s Overall Influence has marginally improved, up 0.1-points, ranking 45th in this metric.
-A similar trend is observed among most of the Eastern European and post-USSR nations, with Russia being the only exception, dropping 0.1-points in this metric.
+According to global research conducted for Brand Finance’s Global Soft Power Index, the general public perceives Ukraine as a nation with friendly and trustworthy people, with a strong educational system, and open to international business and trade.
+Over the course of a year, Ukraine’s Influence has marginally improved, up 0.1 points, ranking 45th globally.
+A similar trend is observed among most of the Eastern European and post-USSR nations, with Russia being the only exception, dropping 0.1 points in this metric.

-In addition to an improved Overall Influence score, the nation’s performance on the Education & Science pillar has also increased, with Ukraine’s strong educational system being one of the main drivers behind this improvement.
-For many years, Ukraine has been a go-to destination for students from all over the world, from countries including Iran, India, and Morocco.
+In addition to an improved Influence score, the nation’s performance on the Education & Science pillar has also increased, with Ukraine’s strong educational system being one of the main drivers behind this improvement.
+For many years, Ukraine has been a go-to destination for international students, especially from countries including Iran, India, and Morocco.

-Overall, Ukraine has managed to rank significantly above other post-Soviet nations in the Index – including Azerbaijan (72nd), Kazakhstan (75th) and Uzbekistan (81st) – but there is still a considerable amount that needs doing in the areas of Governance and International Relations to ensure that the nation is a leader in the Eastern European bloc.
+Overall, Ukraine is one of the top-performing post-Soviet nations in the Index, but there is still a considerable amount that needs doing in the areas of Governance and International Relations to ensure that it cements is position as a leader in the Eastern European region.

 COVID-19 has created unprecedented challenges for the world of culture.
 How have you adapted your programme to showcase Ukrainian culture in a socially distanced world?